 We all dream of the perfect office where the atmosphere is sunny and conducive to work.
 In most cases, though, the reality is far from the ideal, and in remote work, we often end up cramping for the tiny spaces in our house, convincing ourselves that it can work as our workspace.

 Virtual reality can help make that possible and provide an imagined reality to come to life.
-Some organizations with flexible budgets do this by creating breakout rooms where people can literally go to for lunch or a break or virtual conference rooms for meetings and brainstorming sessions.
+Otherwise, try falling in laugh with your team to disconnect.
+Some organizations with flexible budgets do this by creating breakout rooms where people can literally go-to for lunch or a break or virtual conference rooms for meetings and brainstorming sessions.
 It's like being in a physical office, except you're sitting in your chair at home while your mind wanders in the corners of virtual reality.

 Great ideas start with a blank canvas, and virtual watercooler spaces help you create that path from passing conversations to idea-generating thoughts.
 You can use a virtual tool such as Mural as your brainstorming board or a dump space for your ideas.
 These tools enable your teams to create diagrams, write notes, or draw images to visualize their thoughts.
 Here are some collaboration apps that you might want to check:

 Game shows bring fun and a little bit of healthy competition into your virtual watercooler efforts, and it's always an exciting idea to break the monotony of everyday work.
 For starters, you have a DIY trivia or game show by making slides in Powerpoint or Google Slides or choose from the pre-made games in Kahoot.

 Alternatively, you can also hire externally managed activities that already come with professional hosts and game masters.
 All you have to do is gather your participants, and the rest is taken care of.
 Whichever path you choose will draw lots of fun and can be watercooler topics by the next few days.

 Discover fun Trivia Nights for a different type of evening!